Supplements for Athletes

 • Rhodiola rosea – May improve endurance exercise capacity and protect against fatigue caused by exercise.36 37 38 It may be of special value for those adjusting to high-altitude training, especially when combined with cordyceps.39

-• Cordyceps – Although technically mushrooms, not an herb, cordyceps have been traditionally used to enhance endurance, energy and vitality.
-In animal studies, cordyceps have been found to increase time to exhaustion during exercise, improve endurance capacity and enhance exercise performance.40 41 42 43 In a small human study, cordyceps were combined with Reishi, another medicinal mushroom, daily for three months, as amateur cyclists trained for and participated in major cycling races.
+• Cordyceps – Although technically mushrooms, not an herb, cordyceps has been traditionally used to enhance endurance, energy, and vitality.
+In animal studies, cordyceps has been found to increase time to exhaustion during exercise, improve endurance capacity and enhance exercise performance.40 41 42 43 In a small human study, cordyceps was combined with Reishi, another medicinal mushroom, daily for three months, as amateur cyclists trained for and participated in major cycling races.
 Those who took the supplements were found to be better protected from overtraining syndrome and also to have increased protections against free radicals.44

 Electrolytes